outworkers/morpheus/README.md

 morpheus features a unique approach, what we call the auto-magical flip.
 Although at this point in time only MySQL is supported, Morpheus is design to give you an "all-you-can-eat" buffet through a single import.

-As follows: ```import com.websudos.morpheus.mysql.Imports._```.
+As follows: ```import com.websudos.morpheus.query.mysql.Imports._```.
 And done, you can now define tables, query and so on.
 Say you have something like this:

 ```Recipes.select.distinctRow.where(_.name eqs "test")```. ```DISTINCTROW``` doesn't exist in the Postgres ```SELECT``` statement syntax,
 but it's a standard thing as far as MySQL is concerned.
 Here's how Morpheus operates.